- > CSR (Corporate Social Responsibility)

 Our Company’s Efforts to Limit the Spread of the Virus that Causes COVID-19

-As part of Daiichi Sankyo’s efforts to combat the spread of the virus that causes COVID-19, the Daiichi Sankyo group is actively engaged in various measures and initiatives such as, but not limited to, contributing to vaccination research and development, ensuring a continuous supply of the Daiichi Sankyo group products, and providing disaster relief support.
+As part of Daiichi Sankyo’s efforts to combat the spread of the virus that causes COVID-19, the Daiichi Sankyo group is actively engaged in various measures and initiatives such as, but not limited to, contributing to vaccination and drug research and development, ensuring a continuous supply of the Daiichi Sankyo group products, and providing disaster relief supports.

 In addition, we are also proactively taking measures to prevent the spread of infection and protect employees and their families by the limiting of face-to-face interactions and by promoting the group-wide implementation of working from home.